Claire Dean

 Totora Boat near the Floating Islands

-To the Incas, Lake Titicaca is the birth place of the sun and its' people.
+To the Incas, Lake Titicaca was the birthplace of the sun and its' people.
 In essence, they believe the world began at Lake Titicaca and therefore call it the "cradle of the world".
-Legend has it that the first Inca, Manco Capac and his wife, Mama Ocllo were believed to have been born here also, making the lake incredibly sacred for the Quechua people.
+Legend has it that the first Inca, Manco Capac, and his wife, Mama Ocllo were believed to have been born here also, making Titicaca incredibly sacred for the Quechua people.

 Lake Titicaca has 41 islands, including the famous floating reed islands.
-The floating islands, called Uros, are actually man-made islands!
+The floating islands, called Uros, are actually man-made islands constructed from totora reeds collected from Titicaca itself and the shores of the lake!
 The floating islands were built by the Uros people who made them so they could move them if they were threatened by hostile invaders.

 Uros People